Hjorthmedh/RGCmorphology/ms/intro.md

 ### Confidence in classification

 To assess the nature of the boundaries in feature space between cell types, we returned to the classifer to assess its performance.
-The Naïve Bayes classifier calculates a confidence measure when classifying each RGC.
-If there is only a small overlap between clusters, we expect the classifier to be certain about most of its predictions.
+If there is only a small overlap between clusters, we expect the classifier to be confident (i.e. high maximal posterior probability) about most of its predictions.
 When the clusters are harder to separate, we expect the classifier's confidence in the predictions to be lower [@Khan2001-71f].
 Figure 5C shows the confidence of the classification for different RGCs, with a higher score signifying a more confident classification.
 Triangles mark the cells that were incorrectly classified.
 There are some misclassified cells with confidences around 0.5, but perhaps more concerning are misclassified RGCs with higher (> 0.8) confidence.
 Each type had one example of a RGC with high posterior probability for the wrong type, except for Hoxd10, which had three.
 One reason for this could be that there is something abnormal about these cells, causing them to appear in the wrong place in feature space.
 However, these cells were visually inspected but nothing unusual was seen.

 ## Hoxd10 contain multiple subtypes